-- Airspace classes: UAM aircraft will depart from, operate in, and land at locations in the G, E, D, C, and B airspace classes. - Instrument procedures: UAM operations will use published required navigation performance (RNP) routes and instrument flight procedures (IFP)-including lowaltitude airways; instrument approach procedures (IAP), including missed approach procedures and transitions; and standard instrument departures (SID) with departure transitions. - RNP authorization required (AR): UAM aircraft and multi-vehicle supervisory systems will be equipped and approved to follow RNP AR approaches and departures. - Vertical segments: UAM aircraft operations will use IFPs that provide vertical guidance to and from surfaces.
-Avionics, autoflight automation, and SIDs and IAPs will be created to accommodate the vertical takeoff and landing segments associated with final approach and takeoff (FATO) areas. - Dedicated UAM routes: Although dedicated UAM routes and airspace will not be required, their use would contribute to operational efficiency gains and would reduce ATC interventions to resolve traffic conflicts.
-By design, UAM routes will not interfere with other published routes and airspaces and thus will provide some procedural separation. - Digital clearance delivery: UAM operations will leverage digital clearance delivery to reduce ATC and MVS workloads.
+- Airspace classes: UAM aircraft will depart from, operate in, and land at locations in the G, E, D, C, and B airspace classes. - Instrument procedures: UAM operations will leverage published UAM RNP routes and instrument flight procedures (IFP)-including low-altitude airways; instrument approach procedures (IAP), including missed approach procedures and transitions; and standard instrument departures (SID) with departure transitions. - RNP authorization required (AR): UAM aircraft and multi-vehicle supervisory systems will be equipped and approved to follow RNP AR approaches and departures. - Vertical segments: UAM aircraft operations will use IFPs that provide vertical guidance to and from surfaces.
+Avionics, autoflight automation, and SIDs and IAPs will be created to accommodate the vertical takeoff and landing segments associated with final approach and takeoff (FATO) areas. - Dedicated UAM RNP routes: Although dedicated airspace may not be required, dedicated UAM RNP routes would contribute to operational efficiency gains and would reduce ATC interventions to resolve traffic conflicts.
+By design, UAM RNP routes will not interfere with other published routes and airspaces, and thus will provide some procedural separation. - Clearances: UAM operations will obtain IFR clearances from respective ATC facilities following standard procedures for respective controlled or uncontrolled airports.